GDelevoye/SMSN/README.md

 # Usage

-Only two things are required: A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed) and a .fasta reference of your genome of interest.
-The PacBio tools parse automatically the headers to use the propoer in-sillico models.
+Only two things are required:

+* A .bam with your PacBio Sequel I or II subreads (where adapter sequences have been removed)
+* A .fasta reference of your genome of interest.

+The PacBio tools parse automatically the headers to use the right in-sillico models.

 ```console
 (smsn) guillaume@A320MA:~$ smsn --help